Stason123/Mega-Lorem-Ipsum/README.md

 # Mega-Lorem-Ipsum
-VanillaJS + .net core + MySql in Docker
+VanillaJS + .net core + MySql in Docker + Jest Unit test

 1. In Docker run the MySql database server
 2. DatabaseTablesShemeBackup.txt have a script to create a table in the MySql database server